codenlighten/bitcoin-decentral/CONTRIBUTING.md

-# Contributing to Bitcoin Decentral (BTCD)
+# Contributing to BitcoinDecentral Decentral (BTCD)

-Thank you for your interest in contributing to Bitcoin Decentral!
+Thank you for your interest in contributing to BitcoinDecentral Decentral!
 This document outlines the guidelines and processes for contributing to the project.

 ## Code of Conduct